cubter/event_observer/Readme.md

 - hash set <vernacularName: scientificName>
 - sorted sets <year: number of observations>

 Redis lists are linked lists, so inserting a new element takes O(1) time.
 This is a desired DS for storing coordinates, dates & times in the sense of insertion optimisation, but this also makes retrieving specific values improssible.
-So if the user filters dates, I've to apply filtering in R.
+So, if the user filters dates, I've to apply filtering in R.

 As one may see, if the user selects a vernacular name, we firstly have to extract the corresp. scientific name from the hash.
 Only then can we obtain the events' data.
 There's an obvious drawback of this approach: I've to address the DB twice.
 That essentially means 2x RTTs and 2x read operations.
 On the flip side is an optimised storage, which was my primary motivation.